-4.1 Introduction 34

-4.1.1 Meteorological radar types 34

-4.1.2 Radar equation 35

-4.2 Weather radars 36

-4.2.1 User requirements 36

-4.2.2 Weather radar networks 36

-4.2.3 Operational aspects of reflectivity 38

-4.2.4 Weather radars emission schemes and scanning strategies 39

-4.2.4.1 Emission schemes 39

-4.2.4.2 Noise calibration 40

-4.2.4.3Scanning strategies 41

-41414.2.4.4 Fixed echo elimination 41

-4.2.5 Doppler radars 41

-4.2.6 Dual-polarization radars 41

-4.2.7 Conventional meteorological radar base data products 42

-4.2.7.1 Base reflectivity 44

-4.2.7.2 Mean radial velocity 44

-4.2.7.3 Spectrum width 45

-4.2.7.4 Dual polarization meteorological products 46

-474747474.2.7.5 Derived data products 47

-4.2.8 47474848Present and future spectrum requirements 48

-484949494949Vulnerabilities of weather radars 50

-4.2.9.1 Types of possible interference 50

-4.2.9.2 Impact of constant interference 50

-4.2.9505051.3 Impact of pulsed interference 51

-4.2.9.4 Interference from wind farms 52

-4.2.105252525353 Vulnerabilities of systems sharing spectrum with weather radars 53

-544.3 Wind profiler radars (WPRs) 55

-4.3.1 User requirements 55

-4.3.2 Operational and frequency aspects 56

-4.3.3 Present and future spectrum requirements 57

-4.3.4 Sharing aspects of wind profilers 58

 4.1 Introduction

 Ground-based meteorological radars operate under the radiolocation service and are used for operational meteorology, weather prediction, atmospheric research and aeronautical and maritime navigation.
-They play a crucial role in the immediate meteorological and hydrological alert processes.
-They represent the last line of defence against loss of life and property in flash flood or severe storms events and as such are among the best-known life savers in meteorology.
+Most weather are in operation continuously 24 h/day and play a crucial role in the immediate meteorological and hydrological alert processes.
+These radars represent the last line of defence against loss of life and property in flash flood or severe storms events and as such are among the best-known life savers in meteorology.

 Meteorological radars are typically volume scanning, pencil beam radars which detect and measure both hydrometeor intensities and wind velocities.
 They are used to predict the formation of hurricanes, tornadoes and other severe weather events and to follow the course of storms on their destructive paths.
-Modern radars permit the track of path of large and small storms and provide information precipitation rates, which is used by forecasters in predicting the potential for flash floods.
+Modern radars permit the tracking of large and small storms and provide information on precipitation rates, which is used by forecasters in predicting the potential for flash floods.
 In addition, they provide relevant information on high winds and lightning potential.
+Meteorological radars are also a prime interest in aeronautical weather service in particular for detection of aircraft icing conditions and avoidance of severe weather for navigation.

 This Chapter discusses ground-based radars commonly used in meteorology and their specificities compared to other radars.